reflexer-labs/rai-metapool-fuzz/README.md

-# RAI metapool fuzz
+# RAI Metapool Fuzz

-Fuzz campaign for RAI Curve metapool implementation (factory).
+Fuzz campaign for the RAI Curve metapool implementation (factory).

 To run the fuzzer, set up Echidna (https://github.com/crytic/echidna).

 To run:
 ```
 echidna-test src/RaiMetaPoolFuzz.sol --contract RaiMetaPoolFuzz --config echidna.yaml
 ```

-## Changes made to original contracts
+## Changes made to the original contracts

-Minor changes were made to the original contracts to enable setup:
+Minor changes were made to the original contracts to enable this setup:

 ### 3pool
-- Accepting token addresses in initialize.
+- Accepting token addresses in initialize

-### RAI meta pool
+### RAI Metapool
 - Base pool info (BASE_POOL and BASE_COINS) are now storage variables initialized through ```initialize()```
 - Removed the constructor (allowing implementation to be used as a pool, without a proxy)

 Original and modified contracts are in the folder _src/vyper_.

 ## Goal
 The RAI metapool is a slightly modified version of the metaUSD pool currently used by the Metapool Factory.

-The rate for RAI is adjusted using a snapshot of the current redemptionPrice (on the original it is always set to 1 and used to adjust for different token decimals).
+The rate for RAI is adjusted using a snapshot of the current `redemptionPrice` (on the original metapool the rate is always set to 1 and used to adjust for different token decimals).

-The original implementation has been audited and is battletested for months now.
+The original implementation has been audited and has been battletested for months.

-The goal of this campaign is to verify changes do not affect the contract in any harmful way, and swaps behave as intended.
+The goal of this campaign is to verify that the metapool changes do not affect the contract in any harmful way and swaps behave as intended.

 ## Description
 Both 3pool and a RAI metapool are deployed.

-3pool is initialized with 90mm and the RAI meta pool with 166,000 RAI and the equivalent in 3pool (around the minimum threshold to be listed in Curve's UI).
+3pool is initialized with $90mm and the RAI meta pool with 166,000 RAI and the equivalent in 3pool (around the minimum threshold to be listed in Curve's UI).

-The script will perform swaps (also with the underlying 3pool tokens), and check received amount allowing for an accepted slippage.
+The script will perform swaps (also with the underlying 3pool tokens), and check received amounts (allowing for a slippage threshold).

-Redemption price starts at 3 and deviates within a preset window.
+The redemption price starts at $3 and deviates within a preset window.

 Callers have unlimited token balances.
 The number of different users can be set in echidna.yaml.